moyucrazy12/KTH_FormulaStudent_Application/README.md

   kthfsdv/ros-intro
 ```

-> Note: The DISPLAY environment variable is set to fix GUI issues in Docker.
+> Note: The DISPLAY environment variable is set to resolve GUI issues in Docker.
+It is also recommended to create all necessary files outside the container, as files created inside may have root-only permissions.

 Running ROS Nodes